 There are enough challenging circumstances in the world to discourage even the staunchest optimist.
 Yet, some people are very present-minded, not denying pain exists but maintaining a positive outlook despite their circumstances.
-A good leader influences countless people, and many times is fueled by the positive power of gratitude.
+A good leader influences countless people and is often fueled by the positive power of gratitude.

-Taking time to pause, think, and ponder is easy to leave out of a full schedule.
+Leading with gratitude takes time to pause, think, and ponder and is easy to leave out of a full schedule.
 However, a visionary leader propelled by gratitude has made a habit of slowing down enough to focus on things to be grateful for.
 A leader with this mindset can be grateful despite disparaging circumstances and purposefully takes time each day to exercise an attitude of gratefulness.